-Thanksgiving Day will be celebrated on November 24 this year.
+Thanksgiving Day 2025 will be celebrated on November 27.
 George Washington announced the first Thanksgiving proclamation in 1789 to honor the new national constitution, making Thanksgiving an official holiday since then.
 Discover some fun trivia, decor, and recipes.

 Thanksgiving is celebrated on the fourth Thursday of November each year since 1941, causing the actual date to change each year.
-Therefore, it will be celebrated on November 24, 2022, this year.
-In the earliest case, Thanksgiving can occur on November 22; in the latter case, it can occur on November 28.
+Therefore, it will be celebrated on November 27, 2025.

 President Franklin Roosevelt decided to move Thanksgiving to the third Thursday in November from the fourth Thursday in 1938.
 The move, however, wasn’t prevalent.